JacktheLander/Quantization/README.md

 Symmetric Quantization - Centered at zero, but extremely fast due to the simple math and low memory usage

-Per-Channel Quantization - Rather than quantizing the whole tensor we can quantize across rows or columns specifically
+Per-Channel Quantization - Rather than quantizing the whole tensor we can quantize each output specifically for the highest accuracy with minimal performance drop from tensor based quantization